-In order to gain entry into the St John Payne Sixth Form all students must achieve a minimum of 38 points from their best 8 GCSE subjects.
-This is calculated as follows using the numerical grades: Grade 9 = 9 points, Grade 8 = 8 points, Grade 7 = 7 points etc. and is the equivalent of 6 Grade 5s and 2 Grade 4s.
-In addition, a student must also meet the subject-specific entry requirements detailed below.
+For entry onto the A level pathway, students are required to have 38 points from their best 8 GCSE subjects.
+This is calculated as follows using the numerical grades: Grade 9 = 9 points, Grade 8 = 8 points, Grade 7 = 7, etc. They also need to meet individual subject entry requirements.
+For entry onto the BTEC pathway, students are required to have 34 points from their best 8 GCSE subjects.
+They also need to meet individual subject entry requirements for any additional course.

-Subject Minimum Entry Requirements GCSE English and Maths Requirements Level 3 Certificate in Applied Science Grade 6 in GCSE Combined Science or 2 Grade 5s in GCSE Biology, Chemistry or Physics Grade 5 in GCSE Mathematics Art & Design Grade 5 in GCSE Art Biology Grade 6 in GCSE Biology or Grade 7 in GCSE Combined Science Grade 5 in GCSE Mathematics Business Studies Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics BTEC National Level 3 Diploma in Business (Equivalent to 2 A Levels) 8 GCSEs at Grade 4+ including Maths and English Language or Literature at Grade 4+ Chemistry Grade 6 in GCSE Chemistry or Grade 7 in GCSE Combined Science Grade 5 in GCSE Mathematics Computer Science Grade 6 in GCSE Computer Science Grade 5 in GCSE Mathematics Design & Technology - Product Design Grade 5 GCSE in any Design & Technology subject Economics Grade 6 in GCSE Mathematics English Language Grade 6 in GCSE English Language Grade 6 in GCSE English Language English Literature Grade 6 in GCSE English Literature Grade 6 in GCSE English Literature Film Studies Grade 5 in GCSE English Language and Literature Grade 5 in GCSE English Language and Literature French Grade 6 in GCSE French Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics.
-Geography Grade 6 in GCSE Geography Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics
+Subject Minimum Entry Requirements GCSE English and Maths Requirements Art & Design Grade 5 in GCSE Art Biology Grade 6 in GCSE Biology or Grade 7-7 in GCSE Combined Science Grade 6 in GCSE Mathematics Business Studies Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics BTEC National Level 3 Diploma in Business (Equivalent to 2 A Levels) + Core Mathematics 8 GCSEs at Grade 4+ including Maths and English Language or Literature at Grade 4+ Chemistry Grade 6 in GCSE Chemistry or Grade 7-7 in GCSE Combined Science Grade 6 in GCSE Mathematics Computer Science Grade 6 in GCSE Computer Science Grade 5 in GCSE Mathematics Core Mathematics Grade 4 in Mathematics Design & Technology - Product Design Grade 5 GCSE in any Design & Technology subject Drama & Theatre Grade 6 in GCSE Drama Grade 5 in GCSE English Language or Literature Economics Grade 5 in GCSE Mathematics English Language Grade 6 in GCSE English Language Grade 5 in GCSE English Literature English Literature Grade 6 in GCSE English Literature Grade 5 in GCSE English Language Environmental Science Two grade 6s in GCSE Science (from the combined or separate science route) Grade 5 in GCSE Mathematics and a grade 5 in either GCSE English Literature or Language Film Studies Grade 5 in GCSE English Language and Literature Grade 5 in GCSE English Language and Literature French Grade 6 in GCSE French Grade 5 in GCSE English Language or Literature Geography Grade 6 in GCSE Geography Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics

-Subject Minimum Entry Requirements GCSE English and Maths Requirements German Grade 6 in GCSE German Grade 5 in GCSE English Language or Literature History Grade 6 in GCSE History Grade 5 in GCSE English Language or Literature ICT Cambridge Technical Level 3 Extended Certificate in IT P2 in iMedia Grade 5 GCSE in English Language or Literature Law Grade 5 GCSE in English Language or Literature Mathematics (A Level) Grade 6 in GCSE Mathematics Mathematics (AS Level) Grade 5 in GCSE Mathematics Further Mathematics Grade 8 in GCSE Mathematics Level 3 Subsidiary Diploma for Music Practitioners Grade 5 in GCSE Music Preferably a Grade 5 in both GCSE Mathematics and English Language or Literature Photography Grade 5 in GCSE Art is advantageous but not essential Physics Grade 6 in GCSE Physics or Grade 7 in GCSE Combined Science Grade 5 in GCSE Mathematics PE Grade 5 in GCSE PE Theory and a Grade 5 in GCSE Combined Science Psychology Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics Religious Studies - Philosophy & Ethics Grade 6 in GCSE RS Grade 5 in GCSE English Language or Literature Sociology Grade 5 in GCSE English Language or Literature and Grade 5 in GCSE Mathematics
+Subject Minimum Entry Requirements GCSE English and Maths Requirements German Grade 6 in GCSE German Grade 5 in GCSE English Language or Literature Government & Politics Grade 5 in GCSE English Language or Literature History Grade 6 in GCSE History Grade 5 in GCSE English Language or Literature ICT Cambridge Technical Level 3 Extended Certificate in IT P2 in iMedia Grade 5 GCSE in English Language or Literature Mathematics (A Level) Grade 6 in GCSE Mathematics Further Mathematics Grade 7 in GCSE Mathematics Level 3 Subsidiary Diploma for Music Practitioners Grade 5 in GCSE Music Preferably a Grade 5 in both GCSE Mathematics and English Language or Literature Photography Grade 5 in GCSE Art is advantageous but not essential Physics Grade 6 in GCSE Physics or Grade 7-7in GCSE Combined Science Grade 6 in GCSE Mathematics PE Grade 5 in GCSE PE Theory and a Grade 5 in GCSE Combined Science Psychology Grade 5 in GCSE English Languago or Literature and Grade 5 in GCSE Mathematics Religious Studies - Philosophy & Ethics Grade 6 in GCSE RS Grade 5 in GCSE English Languag or Literature Sociology Grade 5 in GCSE English Languagor or Literature and Grade 5 in GCSE Mathematics BTEC Level 3 National Extended Certificate in Sport 8 GCSEs at Grade 4+ including Maths and English Language or Literature at Grade 4+